nikgraf/webvr-experiments/README.md

 <img width="1176" alt="screen shot forrest" src="https://cloud.githubusercontent.com/assets/223045/21510598/a19134da-cc95-11e6-94e5-af9a6279b368.png">

-Next up I wanted to have a more interesting scene as well as exploring how easily I could generate it.
+Next up I wanted to have a more interesting scene as well as exploring how I could generate it.
 I decided to create a forrest.
-This was pretty much straight forward as I could simply create a `Forrest` component which uses the `Tree` component multiple times.
+This was pretty much straight forward as I could create a `Forrest` component which uses the `Tree` component multiple times.
 By adding some randomizers for positioning, height and scale, I ended up with what I envisioned.

 Right now 100 trees are generated and the user is placed at the center of the forrest.
 I tried with 1000, but this led to a laggy experience (MacBook 13", Chrome Canary).